 - Punch biopsy—A special tool is used.
-The tip of the tool is pushed into the skin.
-As it is pushed down, the tool will be turned.
-It will cut a circular sample of skin.
+The tip of the tool is pushed into the skin and turned.
+It will cut a round sample of skin.
 The sample will show all of the layers of the skin.
 Stitches may be needed to close the hole.

 - Excision biopsy—The entire area of abnormal skin will be removed with a scalpel.
 This biopsy will make a larger and deeper hole in the skin.
-Stitches will be placed to close the hole left in the skin.
+The area will be stitched.

 How Long Will It Take?

 Will It Hurt?

 There may be some pain and discomfort after the procedure.
 Medicine will help.

 At the Care Center

 Most can go home after the procedure, when they feel ready.